 Glare or blobs can make it difficult to pick the print out from background or cause the spacing between the words to join together to create a river effect that stands out more vividly than the actual text.
 Letters may wobble, move, merge together and overlap, fade, and float.

-The source of these symptoms is generally a delayed development in functional control over the visual system and will be identified and treated through Behavioural Optometry Vision Assessment, Lens Therapy and Vision Therapy.
+The source of these symptoms can sometimes be a delayed development in functional control over the visual system.
+This can be identified and treated through Behavioural Optometry Vision Assessment, Lens Therapy and Vision Therapy.